LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforiOS/quick-start.md

 You can now do any of the following:

-- Configure **push notifications** and **structured content**.
-Go to [Notifications](mobile-app-messaging-sdk-for-ios-notifications.html) to finish configuring notifications.
+- Configure **push notifications** so consumers immediately receive notifications as soon as a reply or notice is available for them.
+Go to [Push Notifications](mobile-app-messaging-sdk-for-ios-configuration-push-notifications.html) to finish configuring notifications.

 - Configure **photo sharing**.
 Make sure to contact your account team to have photo sharing enabled.
 For more details, see [Photo Sharing](mobile-app-messaging-sdk-for-ios-advanced-features-photo-sharing.html).
+At this time, photo sharing is one-way only (from consumer to agent).

 - Configure the **monitoring parameters** to get the engagement for the user, which is needed to start a new conversation with a specific campaign.
 For more details on configuring monitoring, see [Initialization with Monitoring Params](mobile-app-messaging-sdk-for-ios-configuration-initialization.html#initialize-the-messaging-sdk-with-monitoring-params).